 A home safe also can protect your items from fires and water damage.
 The last thing you want to replace in that situation is your social security card or birth certificate.

-But not all home safes are built the same and the type of safe you need for your home might be different for someone else.
+Not all home safes are built the same and the type of safe you need for your home might be different for someone else.
 Moving Help® will provide a guide on where to buy a safe and how to buy the right safe for you.

 Where Can I Buy a Safe?